Get organized for back to school with these fun command center essentials from Etsy!

 - Large Dry Erase Family Calendar – This month at a glance system is great for families that have a lot going on.
 There is a separate place for different members of the family, grocery list and your weekly menu.
 Love it!

 - Framed Chalkboard – I love the vintage look of this framed chalkboard that resembles a vintage window.
 There’s a spot for every day of the week, but an extra box for notes.

 - Calendar Number Magnets – Speaking of chalkboard calendars, wouldn’t these calendar number magnets come in handy!?
 She has tons of other designs of calendar number magnets in her shop, so you can choose what works best for your command center.

 Back to school is right around the corner, so take this time to get your home systems in order and stay organized with a command center.
 They can be as simple as a place to keep your mail organized.
 Or command centers can literally organize every single area of your life.
 These command center essentials should come in handy you as you create a command center that works for your family.
 Don’t forget to tune back in later this week when we reveal our command center and show you how to make your own!
-Subscribe via email below so you don’t miss it.
+(Update: you can check out our command center we made for our fridge here!)

 Which of these command center essentials do you need?